openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 Therefore hide the sensor readings Items by using an expression to only show it when the plug Switch Item itself is ON.

 Here are a set of widgets for a Chromecast.
-When the Chromecast isn't doing anything (Idling Channel is ON) the widgets are hiddin.
+When the Chromecast isn't doing anything (Idling Channel is ON) the widgets are hidden.

 ![hidden points](images/hidden_points.png)